shxpark/Hackathon2018/README.md

 # UVA Hacking Diversity - April 14th 2018

-Coding repository for the 2018 UVA Hacking Diversity event
+This is the coding repository for the 2018 UVA Hacking Diversity event.

 ## Expectations